Mhmdmnsouri/Mhmdmnsouri/README.md

 ## About Me💫
 <div align="center">
-<p>Hi Buddy ツ<br> I'm Mohamad Shahmansouri, student of Computer Science at SRBIAU University.<br>Currently working in the  Front-end field, also interested in Cryptocurrency and Blockchain Technology.<br> I really love creating new works.
-I was always looking for a job where I could create anything I wanted<br>without any restrictions, and Programming is one of those jobs :)<br>
+<p>Hi Buddy ツ<br> I'm Mohamad Shahmansouri — someone who’s totally into coding and all things tech! <br> If there’s a chance to  <code style="color : gold"><b>build something cool from scratch, count me in</code></b> — especially when it comes to <b>frontend.</b> <br> I love creating little digital worlds where I control everything — from how it looks to how it feels. <br> I'm also really into crypto and blockchain, and I’m always exploring new tools, frameworks, and ideas to level up my skills. <br>
-Programmers are the Gods of their tiny worlds.
-They create something out of nothing.<br>In their command-line universe, they say when it’s sunny and when it rains.
-And the tiny universe complies.<br>
+To me, programmers are like tiny gods of their own universes. <br> They write the rules, bring things to life, and decide when the sun shines or when it rains — and the code listens. <br>
-If you want to be a tiny God too, then why u not start coding?!</p>
+So hey, if that sounds like your kind of magic... <br> why not start coding today? 😉 </p>

   ![coding-is-an-art](https://user-images.githubusercontent.com/97861491/173185309-7915d3bc-0f85-4b0a-86d9-df8e272902c5.gif)